 Conveniently located within the day trip-worthy Van Saun Park, little zookeepers-in-training can explore wild and domestic animals such as bison, lions, reptiles, birds, and farm friends throughout the smaller-scaled, shady grounds.
 There’s also a zoo train, pony rides, and a carousel.
 In July and August, the zoo’s outdoor amphitheater presents live animal shows.
-Open year-round, and admission is free from November 1 through April 30.
-Bergen County residents receive reduced admission.
+The zoo recently opened a new 10,000-square-foot exhibit home to two rare red wolves.
+Open year-round; admission is FREE through May 1.
+Bergen County residents receive reduced admission at all times.

 Billed as NJ’s first zoo, this 1,000-acre facility located 45 minutes from downtown Philadelphia and Atlantic City features more than 200 animals.
 Some of the exotic species include a white-nosed coati, a Brazilian porcupine, and an African serval.
-The newest residents are leopard cub sisters Nakia and Shuri, who recently celebrated their first birthday.
-Open daily every day except Thanksgiving and Christmas, and admission is free.
+The enclosures at the Cohanzick Zoo are smaller, making the animals more easily visible, allowing families to get up close and personal with them.
+Open daily every day except Thanksgiving, Christmas, and New Year's Day; admission is FREE.
 Pack a picnic lunch to enjoy on the grove overlooking the scenic raceway that runs through the park.
 There’s also an adorable, animal-themed splash pad nearby.

 RELATED: Zip Lines and Adventure Ropes Courses for New Jersey Kids

 Chill with the penguins at Jenkinson's Aquarium.
 Photo courtesy of the aquarium